eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

   Currently, Fast DDS-Gen does not support :code:`@value` builtin annotation.

-As the enumeration type is basically a primitive type which might take only some specific values defined with the enumeration literals, the corresponding DynamicData getters and setters are the ones corresponding to the underlying primitive type (and any other method promotable to that specific primitive type).
+As the enumeration type is basically a signed integer type which might take only some specific values defined with the enumeration literals, the corresponding DynamicData getters and setters are the ones corresponding to the underlying signed integer type (and any other method promotable to that specific primitive type).

 .. tabs::